Seborrheic dermatitis

 It is not advisable to try to hide the inflamed areas of skin under a thick layer of make-up, as this causes the pores to become clogged.
 However, wearing some light make-up now and again won’t do any harm.
 Mild, non-greasy skin-care products are most suitable for people with this skin condition.

 No special sun protection is required – it’s sufficient to use regular, appropriate UV protection based on skin type.
-Symptoms may also be relieved by exposing the skin to sunlight and fresh air, for example, at the beach.
+Symptoms may also be relieved by exposing the skin to sunlight and fresh air.
 Non-greasy sunscreen is best.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).